yentsun/korinets.work/content/pages/about.rst

 art school and got some musical education from my grandfather.
 As a child I was interested in photography, computers and games.

+I currently live in Siem Reap, Cambodia.

 .. contents::

 Biography
 =========

-I was introduced to the Internet in 1996 while attending `Moscow Internet Expo`.
+The Internet got me in 1996 while I was attending `Moscow Internet Expo`.
 A year later I managed to launch my first homepage at `geocities
 <http://ru.wikipedia.org/wiki/GeoCities>`_.
 I got some "excellent" marks at
 the University by simply providing my professors with requested information